 For the award, a working drawing is understood to be a drawing from which something else can or will be made; a drawing that illustrates and explains an idea as part of a process towards production or construction; a drawing that facilitates the development of an idea; or that forms a drawn instruction to a maker.
 It is anticipated drawings for architecture, design, engineering, and other disciplines that involve construction and making, as well as within art practice, will be submitted for this award and exhibition.
-We anticipate receiving notational drawings, detail drawings, assembly drawings, and architectural working drawings.
+We anticipate receiving notational drawings, drawings that relate to ideation, detail drawings, assembly drawings, and architectural working drawings.

 Yes.
 Please provide your student number and details as requested on the application form.

-No. Only work made since January 2019 is eligible for entry.
+No. Only work made since January 2022 is eligible for entry.

-151 queries in 1.736 seconds.
+106 queries in 1.584 seconds.